timjogorman/RicherEventDescription/guidelines.md

 - She is not interested in pursuing chemotherapy at this time but is interested in **continued** surveillance.

-It is worth pointing out that \Last, considered alongside \ref{twin}, shows the interaction between DocTimeRel and ALINK to cover the idea of "already happening, and will now continue\textquotedbl{}.
+It is worth pointing out that in the last example, considered alongside \ref{twin}, shows the interaction between DocTimeRel and ALINK to cover the idea of "already happening, and will now continue.

 There is one specific situation which must be discussed.
 EVENTs with a Contextual Modality of GENERIC (discussed in \ref{generic}) will always have a DocTimeRel of OVERLAP, as stated truths are, presumably, true at Document Time.
-See \Next below.
+See the following:

 - I explained that BRAF **mutations** have no predictive value with regard to cetuximab **sensitivity**.